You are here

 If you are the manufacturer or sponsor of a custom-made medical device, it is important that you understand your obligations.
 More information is provided in the sections below.

-Requirements for sponsors
+Requirements for sponsors and manufacturers

 Sponsors can include: